ocharles/blog/posts/2013-12-24-24-days-of-hackage-charts.md

 ---
-title: 24 Days of Hackage: Charts and Conclusion
+title: "24 Days of Hackage: Charts and Conclusion"
 ---

 Well, would you look at that - after 24 days of bashing away at a keyboard (from